Apirone/apirone-sdk-php/docs/invoice-details.md

 # InvoiceDetails class

-After the invoice is created, the service returns a json object with information about it.
+After the invoice is created, the service returns a JSON object with information about it.
 For easier handling of the data, the `InvoceDetails` class loads the data and provides easy access to the properties.

 ## Class properties